The Apple ecosystem is renowned for its reliability and elegant design .

 What to do next

-- Replace the entire panel or screen.
+- Replace the panel or the entire screen.

 Good diagnostic practices and recommendations

-Use built-in Apple tools
+Use Apple's built-in tools

 - Apple Diagnostics / Apple Hardware Test : This is the first tool to use to isolate faulty components.

-- Safe Boot or Recovery Mode allows you to test your Mac outside of the user environment.
+- Safe Boot or recovery mode allows you to test your Mac outside of the user environment.

-Save before any manipulation
+Save your data before any manipulation

-Before opening your Mac or replacing components, make sure you have a complete backup (Time Machine, clone, external drive).
+Before opening your Mac or replacing any components, make sure you have a complete backup (Time Machine, clone, external drive).
 This will prevent data loss in case of an error.

 Proceed by elimination

-Know the limits of your model
+Know the limitations of your model